 The application process at Leicester

 We will make a decision on your application as quickly as possible.
+Where relevant, we will take contextual data into account.
 The Admissions Tutor or Department will contact you directly if you are to be invited for interview, although most courses do not normally interview applicants.
 If we make you an offer of admission you will receive official notification through UCAS and an offer letter from the University.

 The Admissions Tutor will also normally invite you to visit the Department.
 If you firmly accept our offer, we will send you further information during the Spring of your admission year.
 If you meet the conditions of our offer and become ‘unconditional firm’ with us, you will be sent further details regarding registration and other matters.